 Possession of drug paraphernalia is classified as a misdemeanor in Maryland, and the maximum penalties upon conviction depend on whether the defendant is a repeat offender.
 Despite the fact that small amounts of pot have been decriminalized, paraphernalia will remain a crime until the fall of 2015.
-A first time offense for possession of paraphernalia is still a criminal violation under state law, the maximum penalty is a fine of $500.
+A first time offense for possession of paraphernalia carries maximum penalty is a fine of $500.
 Although the penalty for a first time violation of this statute may not result in jail time, it is still important for a defendant to seek representation by a criminal defense lawyer.
 A defendant who is convicted of this offense may end up with a criminal record for a drug offense if he or she agrees to plead guilty without the service of an attorney.
 The most common type of drug paraphernalia case involves a marijuana pipe or bowl, but police may also charge a defendant with possession of a crack pipe, cocaine straw, or syringe.
 There are many options available to a defendant who is arrested or cited for paraphernalia possession including diversion programs, probation before judgment, trial, or having your case placed on the stet or inactive docket.